franvillamil/franvillamil.github.io/data_spain.md

 #### Asturias

+Data on civilian victimization in Asturias, which includes a comprehensive list of all those who died as a result of Francoist or Republican repression, was compiled as part of the project *Víctimas de la Guerra Civil y la Represión Franquista en Asturias,* led by Carmen García, Professor of History at the University of Oviedo.
+The full database is available at the *Archivo Histórico de Asturias*, in Oviedo.

 #### Basque Country

 The Basque government offers a list of all disappeared persons durante the conflict and its aftermath, specifying the form of death and the origin of each victim.
 [This R script](./R/scrap_victims_euskadi.R) scraps this website and downloads the list in CSV format, assigning standard INE codes to each municipality.